frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 ### StakingAccountDetails updates
 New fields are added.
 The field **`last_rewarded_at`** is to keep track of the last time rewards were claimed for this Staking Account.
 MaximumCapacity staking accounts MUST always have the value `None` for `last_rewarded_at`.
-Finally, `stake_change_unlocking`, is added, which stores an `UnlockChunk` when a staking account has changed. targets for some amount of funds.
+Finally, `stake_change_unlocking`, is added, which stores or updates a `RetargetInfo` when a staking account has changed. targets for some amount of funds.
 This is to prevent retarget spamming.

 This will be a V2 of this storage and original StakingAccountDetails will need to be migrated.